ivyfung1/FAQs/README.md

 **Q** How to get the raw public key string (64 characters) from a BIP0032 serialized (66 characters) representation of it?
 **A** Dropping the first 2 characters (first byte) will do.
 Please refer to https://github.com/nemfoundation/nem2-hd-wallets/blob/master/src/ExtendedKey.ts#L301

+## Metadata
+**Q** Can AccountMetadataTransaction send metadata from account A to account B?
+**A** Yes.
+AccountMetadataTransaction is an opt-in process, hence, signature from the targeted account is needed too in order for the process to be completed.
+Use aggregate bonded transaction for this purpose.

 ## Mosaic
 **Q:** Is it possible that the duration of the mosaic is infinite?